YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 ### Injecting non-recursive types

- This is even simpler: no need to abstract over self, i.e.,  no need for the `'self` parameter.
+ This is even simpler: no need to abstract over self.
  The consequence is that the abstract type and the ground type coincide.
 For example, logic pairs:
  ```ocaml